matt-harvey/tabulo/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/matt-harvey/tabulo.
+Issues and pull requests are welcome on GitHub at https://github.com/matt-harvey/tabulo.

 To start working on Tabulo, `git clone` and `cd` into your fork of the repo, then run `bin/setup` to install dependencies.